mlpack/blog/content/blog/KirillSummary.md

 construction are applied here too.

 II.
 What strategy to use during optimization is specified by a user.
 By now support for two strategies has been implemented.
-With the first strategy - GridSearch - users specify a set of values for each hyper-parameter they want to optimize.
-The second strategy - GradientDescent - uses numerically calculated gradients of functions based on cross-validation to optimize real-valued hyper-parameters.
+With the first strategy, GridSearch, users specify a set of values for each hyper-parameter they want to optimize.
+The second strategy, GradientDescent, uses numerically calculated gradients of functions based on cross-validation to optimize real-valued hyper-parameters.